Osprey Fairview 55 Review

 The 210D Nylon Mini Hex Diamond Ripstop fabric of the Fairview is advertised as weather resistant.
 We did notice beads of water rolling off the pack, but it wasn't long until small puddles began to penetrate it, so we highly recommend a rainfly if you are planning to travel anywhere that is particularly wet.
 This pack does not come with a rain cover, but Osprey does make one you can purchase separately, which, from our research, seems to fit quite nicely.
 Overall, the zippers are thick and robust and refrained from snagging during our time with this pack, and we were pleasantly surprised by how easily the daypack zipped on and off.

-While the Osprey Fairview 55 definitely has room for improvement in its weight distribution, properly functioning features, and organization, we are still very pleased with the pack as a whole and award it our Top Pick for Volume to Weight.
+While the Osprey Fairview 55 definitely has room for improvement in its weight distribution, properly functioning features, and organization, we are still very pleased with the pack as a whole.
 Despite some quirks, this bag is light for its capacity.
-We love the idea of the detachable daypack for long road trips or backpacking trips, and once we adjusted the straps properly, we found it to be quite comfortable.
-It is unfortunately too large to use as a carry on but if you are allowed a carry-on and a personal item you may be able to get away with using the day pack as your personal item and stowing away the main pack in the overhead bin — although this tactic is far from foolproof.
+We love the idea of the detachable daypack for long road or backpacking trips, and once we adjusted the straps properly, we found it to be quite comfortable.
+It is unfortunately too large to use as a carry-on, but if you are allowed a carry-on and a personal item you may be able to get away with using the day pack as your personal item and stowing away the main pack in the overhead bin — although this tactic is far from foolproof.
 Once we became more familiar with this travel pack and its nuances, we found ourselves enjoying it and can see the backpacking enthusiast or minimalistic adventure traveler really falling in love with it too.

 — Hayley Thomas